British railway brake van: Early British Rail

-In 1968, the requirement for fully fitted freight trains to end with a guard's van removed from the rule book, and the guard was allowed to ride in the rearmost locomotive cab, which provided a good view of the whole train.
+In 1968, the requirement for fully fitted freight trains to end with a guard's van was removed from the rule book, and the guard was allowed to ride in the rearmost locomotive cab, which provided a good view of the whole train.
 By this time, the Beeching Axe had reduced by two-thirds the amount of trackage in the UK; as a result, most steam locomotives had been withdrawn and most British Railways standard-design diesel and electric locomotives had double-ended cabs.
 Therefore, there was no operational need for so many brake vans, and many types were withdrawn.